Trigeminal Neuralgia: How I Survived the Worst Pain Ever

 My First Shocking Pain

-On a cold Sunday afternoon, a bolt of lightening struck my face out of nowhere in my kitchen (patients often remember the exact moment and location of their first pain).
+On a cold Sunday afternoon, a sudden bolt of lightening struck my face out of nowhere in my kitchen (patients often remember the exact moment and location of their first pain).
 I dropped to my knees.
 The excruciating, electric-like pain attacked the left side of my face - my teeth, my gums, my cheek, my jaw.
 It felt as if a dentist was drilling all of my upper and lower teeth on the left side at the same time, without novocaine!
 At the same time, it felt like someone was cattle-prodding my cheek and jaw.
 I honestly felt like I was dying.
 If I had been standing on a cliff at that moment, I would have jumped off to escape.
 Then, as quickly as it came on, it disappeared.
 It returned a few minutes later with a vengeance, disappeared again, came back and on and on throughout the day.
 I lay curled up on my floor waiting for each horrific session to pass.

 Doctor or Dentist?